saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/reference.md

-### References in Rust
+### References

-In Rust, references allow you to refer to some value without taking ownership of it.
+References allow you to refer to some value without taking ownership of it.
 References are immutable by default, meaning you cannot modify the value they point to.
 However, you can create mutable references that allow you to change the value.

 ### Immutable References